-Last year, 2,105 criminal tax convictions were made and 1,810 taxpayers were incarcerated.
+Last year, 2,300 criminal tax convictions were made and 2,043 taxpayers were incarcerated.
+Incarceration refers to jail time, home confinement, and electronic monitoring.
 Although civil penalties are normally assessed, in some cases, a taxpayer could experience criminal charges, fines and jail time.
 In rare cases, IRS auditors, or Revenue Agents, could report you to the Internal Revenue Service Criminal Investigation Unit.
 This happens many times without your knowledge.
 Whenever your case is handed over to the Criminal Investigation Department, other enforcement actions are typically paused.

 Here are some common criminal penalties and/or consequences.

 It is a felony and a form of fraud.
 This is more common than tax evasion simply and less severe.
 It carries up to 3 years in prison, and up to $100k in fines.

 This is a type of criminal felony whereby a taxpayer willfully uses illegal means to conceal or misrepresent financial details in order to evade tax laws and avoid paying taxes.
 If convicted, tax evasion carries up to 5 years in jail and up to $100k in fines.
 This is different than filing a false tax return.

 Failing to File a Tax Return (Not Filing) Penalty or Charge